freenas/freenas-docs/userguide/services.rst

 Troubleshooting AFP
 ~~~~~~~~~~~~~~~~~~~

-You can determine which users are connected to an AFP share by typing
+Determine which users are connected to an AFP share by typing
 :command:`afpusers`.

 If :guilabel:`Something wrong with the volume's CNID DB` is shown,